carch-org/docs/docs/getting-started/introduction.md

 <h1>What is Carch?</h1>

 Carch is a collection of Bash scripts designed to simplify the process of setting up a Linux system.
-With its simple, Rust-based TUI, Carch is easy to use and accessible for everyone.
+With its simple, Rust based TUI, Carch is easy to use and accessible for everyone.

 ![built-with-ratatui](https://img.shields.io/badge/BUILT%20WITH-RATATUI-94e2d5?style=for-the-badge&logo=rust&logoColor=89dceb&labelColor=171b22)